Michigan Highways: Since 1997.

 1931 (June 14) – Act 131 of 1931—the Dykstra Act—is passed allowing the State Highway Dept to take over control of state highways running into and through incorporated cities, thereby officially incorporating them as state trunkline highways.
 The portion of M-79 traveling along State St in Hastings from Star School Rd northwesterly and westerly into downtown along formerly city-controlled streets is assumed into the state trunkline system.

-1935 (Jan 7) – A 14.5-mile state trunkline highway route is officially determined beginning in eastern Barry Co southwest of Nashville at the cnr of Assyria Rd & Lawrence Rd and continuing easterly for 3 miles to the Barry/Clinton Co line, then an additional 11.5 miles along Lawrence Hwy to a terminus at M-78 at the cnr of Lawrence Ave & Lincoln St in Charlotte, six blocks west of downtown.
+1935 (Jan 7) – A 14.5-mile state trunkline highway route is officially established beginning in eastern Barry Co southwest of Nashville at the cnr of Assyria Rd & Lawrence Rd and continuing easterly for 3 miles to the Barry/Clinton Co line, then an additional 11.5 miles along Lawrence Hwy to a terminus at M-78 at the cnr of Lawrence Ave & Lincoln St in Charlotte, six blocks west of downtown.
 This trunkline is incorporated into the route of M-79, which now runs from Hastings through Quimby, bypassing Nashville, then easterly to Charlotte.
 (The signed route of M-79 may have extended easterly with M-78 along Lawrence Ave to a terminus at US-27 & M-50 in downtown Charlotte.)

 To connect the new and existing M-79 routings, the M-79 designation, approaching the Nashville area from the west along Scott Rd, now turns southerly along Assyria Rd (formerly designated "M-14 SPUR" since 1930) for 1.8 miles to M-14 at Lawrence Rd, then continues southerly with M-14 for another mile to the western end of the new trunkline routing heading easterly to Charlotte.
 The former route of M-79 from Assyria Rd easterly into Nashville, northerly through downtown Nashville with M-14, then easterly to Vermontville is redesignated as M-214.

 1937 (Aug 30)M-14 is rerouted south of Nashville in Barry Co.
 Formerly running concurrently with M-79 for one mile along Assyria Rd from Lawrence Rd to Bivens Rd, then turning easterly along Bivens for 2.3 miles to Clark Rd where it turns northerly into Nashville.
-Bivens Rd from M-79/Assyria Rd easterly to Clark Rd is turned back to county control, while Clark Rd from Bivens Rd southerly to M-79/Lawrence Rd is determined as a state trunkline route as part of M-14, which then runs concurrently with M-79 along Lawrence Rd to Assyria Rd where M-14 turns southerly and M-79 turns northerly.
+Bivens Rd from M-79/Assyria Rd easterly to Clark Rd is turned back to county control, while Clark Rd from Bivens Rd southerly to M-79/Lawrence Rd is established as a state trunkline route as part of M-14, which then runs concurrently with M-79 along Lawrence Rd to Assyria Rd where M-14 turns southerly and M-79 turns northerly.

 1940 (Nov 20) – The routes of M-79 and M-37 in Hastings are both adjusted.
 M-79 enters the city from the southeast on Nashville Rd and State St and continues northwesterly to M-37 at Hanover St, where it terminates.
 M-37 turns westerly at that point and contines through downtown via State St to a jct with M-43 at Broadway St. Now, M-79 veers westerly from State St onto Green St for 2½ blocks, terminating at M-37/Hanover St. There, M-37 now turns westerly along Green St to meet M-43 three blocks south of its former jct.
 The former route of M-79 along State St from Green to Hanover is turned back to city control.